Boeing Replaces 737 MAX Chief After January Mid-air Scare - UrduPoint

 New York, (APP - UrduPoint / Pakistan Point News - 22nd Feb, 2024) Boeing announced Wednesday that the head of its 737 MAX program is departing the aviation giant less than two months after a major safety incident temporarily grounded 171 planes.

-Ed Clark, an 18-year Boeing veteran is "leaving the program," Boeing Commercial Aviation (BCA) chief Stan Deal said in a memo released by the company that named Katie Ringgold as his replacement.
+Ed Clark, an 18-year Boeing veteran is "leaving the program," Boeing Commercial Aviation (BCA) chief Stan Deal said in a memo released by the company.
+Katie Ringgold has been named as his replacement.

-The move comes after an Alaska Airlines-operated 737 MAX on January 5 suffered a mid-flight blowout of an air panel on the fuselage, necessitating an emergency landing after the plane was left with a gaping hole in the cabin.
+The move comes after a 737 MAX operated by Alaska Airlines suffered a mid-flight blowout of an air panel on the fuselage on January 5, triggering an emergency landing with the plane left with a gaping hole in the cabin.

 While there were no serious injuries, safety inspectors said the incident could have been catastrophic.